 Camellia hiemalis ‘Shishi-Gashira’

-Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom and heavier-textured flowers.‘Shishi-Gashira’
+Includes a number of varieties formerly listed as sasanquas but differing in their later, longer bloom; heavier-textured flowers; and usually smaller size.

 One of the most useful and ornamental shrubs.
 Low growing (3 ft. high and 6 ft. wide), with arching branches that in time pile up tier on tier to make a compact, dark green, glossy-leafed plant.
 Leaves are rather small for a camellia, with medium-fine foliage texture.
 Flowers are rose-red, semidouble to double, 2–2 1/2 in. wide, heavily borne over a long season—fall through winter in a good year.
 Full sun or shade.